maskedeman/api-project/README.md

 - `verbose`: Whether to run the server in verbose mode.
 - `logger`: Whether to enable logging.

 Adjust these settings as per the given config.json.example file.
+Make a new file config.json in internal/config and copy the contents of config.json.example file present in the same directory before running the project.

 ## Running the Project